bkoprucu/jekyll4test/_posts/2024-02-11-Managing-microservice-adoption-1.md

 - Libraries limited to a team scope typically pose fewer problems, allowing teams to make changes to their own library freely.

-### 4. The importance of establishing an API evolution strategy
+## Establish an API evolution strategy early on

 A well-designed microservices architecture has two main pillars: